gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 ```

-The module we want to use is not found in the development environment we created before.
+The module we want to use is not found in the development environment that we specified in the `Dockerfile`.

 We then modify the `Dockerfile` to add the new package as well